Nordahl Grieg: Legacy

 Grieg became a hero in Norway because of his resistance to the Nazi Occupation.
 Grieg is still popular in Norway, especially for his anti-fascist poetry.
-The pre-war controversies in which he was involved were overshadowed by his war record.
+The pre-war controversies in which he was involved were eclipsed by his war record.

 Grieg was a friend of English novelist Graham Greene, who wrote about various aspects of Grieg's life and wartime career in his 1980 biographical work Ways of Escape.
 The two met when Grieg turned up unannounced at Greene's cottage at Chipping Campden in 1931.

 In 1945, a collection of his war poems, Friheten, was published and remained a best-selling Norwegian poetry collection.

 In 1957, a statue of Grieg by Roar Bjorg (1912–1984) was unveiled at Den Nationale Scene in Bergen.

 In 1990, the musical Nordahl Grieg i våre hjerter written by Erling Gjelsvik with music by Knut Skodvin, debuted in Bergen.

 In 2003, a memorial stone was unveiled at the site (52°23′51″N 13°12′58″E) where Nordahl Grieg died in Kleinmachnow.

 In 2010, Nordahl Grieg High School was opened in the Rådal neighborhood of Bergen.